iotempire/iotempower/README.rst

 Installation step by step:

-- Download the Raspberry Pi image from here: https://goo.gl/bVgLMr
+- Download the Raspberry Pi image from here: https://goo.gl/bVgLMr (you might later want to use ssh and upgrade node-red dashboard on this image, turns out it is buggy in using the charts.
+Do:
+  ``sudo npm install -g --unsafe-perm node-red-dashboard``)

 - Make sure the sha256-checksum of the image is correct.
 It should be: